Procsiab/foodpod/README.md

 export REDIS_PORT="6379"
 export REDIS_DB="0"
 export REDIS_PASS=""
+export TZ="Europe/Rome"
 ```
+**NOTE**: The `TZ` variable is needed to set the timezone for the bot to schedule correctly the daily notification.
+By default, the notification time is hardcoded at 8 a.m.

 These default values are used inside the compose file, and loaded if nothing is provided.